Lainnn/GreddyCoinGame/README.md

 # GreddyCoinGame
-COOL greddy coin game made of java
+COOL greddy coin game made of java using LinkedList